MengxiaoGao/MengxiaoGao.github.io/index.md

 ## Current Research
 {: #research}

-My current research interest lie in statistical foundations of generative model, particularly diffusion models and learning from machine-generated data.
-Recent projects include:
+My current research interests lie in the statistical foundations of generative models.
+In particular, I am interested in:

-- Statistical properties of score Estimation and diffusion models;
+* Statistical properties of score estimation and diffusion models;
-- Dynamics of learning from machine-generated data and model collapse.
+* Learning dynamics with machine-generated data and model collapse.

 ## Publications & Preprints
 {: #pub }